-COTSWOLD SHEEP PROJECT: Several years ago my husband bought some Cotswold Sheep.
+COTSWOLD SHEEP PROJECT - IT CONTINUES: Several years ago my husband bought some Cotswold Sheep.
 They are a rare and ancient breed brought by Romans at the time of Christ to England.
 These sheep gravitated to the Cotswold Hills in Wales and southwest England as they were the only breed to thrive in these harsh conditions.
 Greenbrier Cotswold is growing a flock of pure Cotswolds.
 At this time there are both pure Cotswold lamb and partial Cotswold lamb for sale.
 Ground lamb, chops and, my favorite, leg steaks are available.
 Call 304-667-8843 for prices.
+In addition, there is yarn (oh so soft) and pelts (makes a beautiful room accent) available.

 NEW WINES: Just as there are trends in fashion and colors, there are trends in wine preferences.
 Frank and I are seeing an increased call for very sweet wines i.e. Moscato.
 While we cannot grow that grape we can sweeten our wines to that degree.
 Thus, Sweet Charlotte, Sweet Lucie and Blueberry and Elderberry have been sweetened to meet the demand for sweet wines.